Greenberg–Hastings cellular automaton

 The Greenberg–Hastings Cellular Automaton (abbrev.
-GH model) is a three state two dimensional cellular automaton (abbrev CA) named after James M. Greenberg and Stuart Hastings, designed to model excitable media, One advantage of a CA model is ease of computation.
+GH model) is a two dimensional cellular automaton (abbrev.
+CA) named after James M. Greenberg and Stuart Hastings, designed to model excitable media.
+One advantage of a CA model is ease of computation.
 The model can be understood quite well using simple "hand" calculations, not involving a computer.
-Another advantage is that, at least in this case, one can prove a theorem characterizing those initial conditions which lead to repetitive behavior.
+Another advantage is that, at least in the three state case, one can prove a theorem characterizing those initial conditions which lead to repetitive behavior.

 Informal description

 As in a typical two dimensional cellular automaton, consider a rectangular grid, or checkerboard pattern, of "cells".
 It can be finite or infinite in extent.
 Each cell has a set of "neighbors".
 In the simplest case, each cell has four neighbors, those being the cells directly above or below or to the left or right of the given cell.

 Like this: the b's are all of the neighbors of the a.
 The a is one of the neighbors of each of the b's.